martinvonk/SPEI/paper/paper.md

 ![Visualization of drought based on a variable threshold level \label{fig:threshold}](figures/threshold.png)

 ## Heatmap
 When multiple time scales are used, standardized drought indices can be visualized in a single graph to reveal whether a drought persists over time and to identify the build-up to multi-year droughts [@mourik_use_2025].
-For hydrological droughts, this persistence relates to the system’s storage capacity and memory (i.e., response time) [e.g. @bloomfield_sgi_2013], as illustrated by the SPEI heatmap in \autoref{fig:spei_heatmap}, which shows six time scales: 1, 3, 6, 9, 12, and 24 months.
+For hydrological droughts, this persistence relates to the system’s storage capacity and memory (i.e., response time) [e.g., @bloomfield_sgi_2013], as illustrated by the SPEI heatmap in \autoref{fig:spei_heatmap}, which shows six time scales: 1, 3, 6, 9, 12, and 24 months.

 ![Visualization of the SPEI as a heatmap with different time scales \label{fig:spei_heatmap}](figures/spei_heatmap.png)

 # Other drought indices

 ## Rainfall anomaly index
-The Rainfall Anomaly Index (RAI) is a relative drought index that quantifies deviations from historical precipitation to identify dry and wet periods [@vanrooy_rai_1965], without fitting a probability density function like the SPI .
+The Rainfall Anomaly Index (RAI) is a relative drought index that quantifies deviations from historical precipitation to identify dry and wet periods [@vanrooy_rai_1965], without fitting a probability density function.
 This package also includes the Modified RAI (mRAI) [@hansel_mrai_2016], which adds a scaling factor for local conditions.

 ## Climdex
 Climdex is an online platform providing indices for heat, cold, precipitation, and drought changes over time [@alexander_climdex_2025], with several of its precipitation indices available in the SPEI Python package.